-Article 5, Section 6.(2) of the North Carolina Constitution reflects the establishment of the pension funds.
-NCGS §147-69.2 prescribes eligible investments for the Fund and sets maximum percentages certain types of investments can comprise of total invested assets of the Fund.
-NCGS §147-69.3 contains certain provisions regarding administration of the investment programs of the Treasurer, including the Pension Fund Program.
+The North Carolina Constitution provides that the Fund shall be used solely for the provision of benefits to State retirees and the payment of expenses related thereto.
+Article 5, § 6.(2).
+State statutes list eligible investments for the Fund, set maximum percentages certain types of investments can comprise of total invested assets of the Fund, (NCGS §147-69.2), and contain provisions regarding administration of the investment programs of the Treasurer, including the Fund.
+(NCGS § 147-69.3.)

-The Treasurer is the sole statutory fiduciary with respect to investment of the Fund, and the Treasurer is obligated to discharge his or her duties solely in the interest of the participants and beneficiaries of the Retirement Systems and in accordance with NCGS §147-69.7.
-The Treasurer has adopted a Signatory Authority Policy (as amended from time to time, the "Signatory Authority Policy") that sets forth the authorizations for IMD staff to act on behalf of the State Treasurer with regard to investment-related matters.
+The Treasurer is the sole statutory fiduciary of the Fund, and the Treasurer is obligated to discharge his duties solely in the interest of the participants and beneficiaries of NCRS and in accordance with NCGS §147-69.7.
+The Treasurer has adopted the Signatory Authority Policy (as amended from time to time, the "Signatory Authority Policy") that sets forth the authorizations for IMD staff to act on behalf of the State Treasurer with regard to investment-related matters.
 The Signatory Authority Policy defines what authority the Treasurer has delegated and what authority the Treasurer has retained.
 Notwithstanding anything in this Policy to the contrary, any action by IMD staff under this Policy shall be subject to compliance with the Signatory Authority Policy, including execution of documents by the Treasurer and/or such person designated under the Signatory Authority Policy.

-This Policy and the Signatory Authority Policy, taken together, are intended to cover all general matters concerning investment of the Fund.
-This Policy replaces all the prior general investment policy statements for NCRS investments.
-Additional policies, procedures, or desktop guides document certain matters which are highly specialized or routine in nature.
-1 If a conflict appears to exist between this Policy and any other policy, rule, procedure, or desktop guide, staff must contact the Chief Investment Officer and the Department's in-house legal counsel.
+This Policy and the Signatory Authority Policy, taken together, are intended to cover all general matters concerning investment of the Fund and replace all prior general investment policy statements for the Fund.
+Additional policies, procedures, or desktop guides document certain matters that are highly specialized or routine in nature.
+If a conflict appears to exist between this Policy and any other policy, rule, procedure, or desktop guide, staff must contact the Chief Investment Officer and the DST's in-house legal counsel for resolution of the conflict.